3.6 Criminal Justice System, Courts, Magistrates, and Liability

 Key Takeaways

-• BPOC Chapter 7 divides the criminal justice system into law enforcement, courts, and corrections and asks how those components affect one another.
+• The BPOC unit divides the criminal justice system into law enforcement, courts, and corrections and asks how the three components affect one another.

-• Texas court jurisdiction is tested by offense level, court type, and appellate path, not by the officer's preference.
+• Texas court jurisdiction is tested by offense level, court type, and appellate path, never by the officer's preference.

-• Magistrate duties are listed in Code of Criminal Procedure Chapter 2A in current TCOLE materials.
+• Magistrate duties — including the statutory warnings given at the first appearance — are listed in Code of Criminal Procedure Chapter 2A in current TCOLE materials.

-• Civil liability framing for this chapter means recognizing rights violations, civil versus criminal disputes, agency policy duties, and reporting-related penalties.
+• Liability framing for this unit means recognizing rights violations, the civil-versus-criminal distinction, agency-policy duties, and reporting-related civil penalties.

 System Roles, Court Paths, and Liability Awareness

-BPOC Chapter 7 asks cadets to outline the criminal justice system and explain how its three components affect one another.
-Law enforcement decisions create arrests and reports.
+The BPOC unit asks cadets to outline the criminal justice system and explain how its three components affect one another.
+Law-enforcement decisions create arrests and reports.
 Courts handle charges, rights, jurisdiction, trial, and appeals.
 Corrections manages jail, prison, probation, parole, and release consequences.
+A defect early in the chain (an illegal search, a missing warning) can collapse the case downstream through suppression.

 ComponentBPOC examplesExam connection